winitzki/scall/tutorial/programming_dhall.md

 ### Church encoding of non-recursive types

-If a structure functor does not actually depend on its type parameter, the Church encoding construction will leave the type unchanged.
+If a pattern functor does not actually depend on its type parameter, the Church encoding construction will leave the type unchanged.

-For example, consider this structure functor:
+For example, consider this pattern functor:

 ```dhall
 let K = λ(t : Type) → { x : Text, y : Bool }